 I have included this book on the list because I have seen it all over the place.
 There are excellent reviews for it along with numerous awards (Coretta Scott King Book Award Nominee for Author (2020), National Book Award Finalist Nominee for Young People’s Literature (2019).
 The book also has a unique format, which I find very interesting.
 In fact, there is a copy of it sitting on the table beside my couch and I’m looking forward to reading it next.

-Look Both Ways is written as a set of ten short stories: one is told of each block in a neighborhood.
+Look Both Ways is a set of ten short stories: one is about each block in a neighborhood.
 The stories focus on what happens after the dismissal bell rings, which is why I find it appropriate for a back to school reading list.
 The overall theme is the detours we face on our walk home and in life.

 Each story has a different main focus, but they all deal with similar emotions in regards to middle school, including fear, sadness, as well as humor.